 1. In order to take the Written Exam, applicants must have satisfactorily completed Neurology or Child Neurology residency program training, or be within six months of satisfactorily completing such a program (requires letter from Program Director).

-2. The Neurology Written Exam is offered once a year at Pearson Vue.
-The application period usually opens in September.
+2. The Neurology Written Exam is offered annually via a remote proctored exam format.
+The application period opens six months prior to the exam.

 Become Board Certified